tanvirGHD/Medical-Camp-management-System-client-side/README.md

     - Proper modals for form submissions and errors.
 12. **Animations**: Framer Motion or AOS for smooth UI interactions.

+13.**Payment Handling**:
+   - Integration with payment gateways (e.g., Stripe or PayPal).
+   - APIs for payment processing and transaction history.
 ---

 ## Technical Specifications